ad4mh07/double_pendulum/README.md

 - There are no damping forces, ie friction on the pivots, air resistance, etc.

 - Some visualtions benefit from different parameters. i.e energy, angles, omegas, phase portraits etc are more clear with a shorter time interval.
-However, lyanpunov and especially poincare only work (well) with a long interval, such as time=[0,1000].
+However, poincare only works (well) with a long interval, such as time=[0,1000].

+- lyanpunov works best with a large N value

 - To avoid potential bugs, it's best to start the time interval from 0.